w3c/ColorWeb-CG/hdr-in-png-requirements.md

 The profile name may be any convenient name for referring to the profile.
 It is case-sensitive.
 Profile names shall be encoded as UTF-8.
 Leading, trailing, and consecutive spaces are not permitted.
 The profile name shall not contain a zero byte (null character).

-The only compression method defined in this International Standard is method 0 (zlib datastream with deflate compression, see 10.3: Other uses of compression).
+The compression method shall be method 0 (zlib datastream with deflate compression).
 The compression method entry is followed by a compressed datastream of an ICC profile as defined in [ICC] or [ICC-2010].

 The ICC profile shall either be an output profile (Device Class = `prtr`) or a monitor profile (Device Class = `mntr`).
 Decompression of this datastream yields the embedded ICC profile.